Communication resources for community health and safety

 Before attending events, think about the number of people going and go prepared.

-It is normal to be anxious about the restrictions lifting.
+It is normal to be anxious about the lifted restrictions.

 Be kind to those around you.
 Don't assume someone's level of comfort, ask them instead.
 Here is an example: